Keeping your bins clean

 • Always keep your bin lid closed.
 This stops flies and vermin from entering the bin as well as preventing cats, dogs, birds and foxes from getting access to your rubbish and splitting the bags open.

 • Use a wheelie bin liner.
 These are large refuse sacks designed to fit inside the bin which can be used in addition to other bin bags/liners.
-Alternatively use a sheet of newspaper in the bottom of the bin to absorb any moisture and prevent loose waste sticking to the bottom of the bin.
+Alternatively use a sheet of newspaper in the bottom of the bin to absorb any moisture and prevent loose rubbish sticking to the bottom of the bin.

-• Clean/wash your bin out regularly to get rid of any residues.
+• Clean/wash your green bin out regularly to get rid of any residues.
 Use an anti-bacterial cleaner, disinfectant or bicarbonate of soda to kill off any germs and reduce any smells.

 • Maggots and flies' eggs can be killed by using bleach, boiling water or disinfectants.
-If maggots get into your wheeled bin, most of them will be removed with the refuse when your bin is emptied.
+If maggots get into your wheeled bin, most of them will be removed with the rubbish when your bin is emptied.

 Did you find what you were looking for?